A driving simulator study to assess the effect of environmental factors on drivers' interactions with pedestrians

 During the presentation, results from subjective and objective data will be presented on factors affecting the yielding behaviour of drivers and the perception of LED strips from the drivers’ perspective.

-İbrahim Öztürk PhD is a Research Fellow at the Institute for Transport Studies, University of Leeds.
+İbrahim Öztürk PhD is a Senior Research Fellow at the Institute for Transport Studies, University of Leeds.
 He holds a Doctor of Philosophy degree in Traffic and Transportation Psychology from Middle East Technical University (Türkiye).

 His research focuses on self-reported and simulated driver behaviours, traffic safety culture, and individual differences in road user-vehicle technology interaction across cultures.